Krunklehorn/io-scene-gzrs2/README.md

 The plugin will automatically truncate and verify the result for you.
 It will also remove double extensions (tex.bmp.dds -> tex.bmp) and sanitize double dds errors. (tex.dds.dds -> tex.dds)

+Advanced users can still use the Maiet Character Viewer (MCV) to modify material paths after exporting.

 ### Examples of valid path labels:
 - "model\woman\shoes.tga"
 - "Documents\My Custom Gunz Content\SFX\fireball.bmp.dds"